ParamTha9/Flange-Order-Excel-Merge-Filter-Download-Automation/README.md

 # Flange-Order-Excel-Merge-Filter-Download-Automation
 Streamline quotation creation for flange orders by enabling upload and merging of past order data into a master sheet, with filtering, selection, and export (XLSX/CSV).Supports search of similar past orders to reuse insights in quoting.
-Repo also includes PYNB,data pipeline(preprocessing, cleaning, encoding) LSTM model to analyze and predict profit
+Repo also includes PYNB,data pipeline(preprocessing, cleaning, encoding) LSTM model to analyze and predict profit.